CO Solution Center Help

 W-2 Frequently Asked Questions

 The IRS Form W‐2 reports taxable earnings paid to employees between January 1 and December 31 of each calendar year.
 Taxable earnings are gross payments less any tax deferred deductions, such as retirement plans, pre‐tax parking, employee‐paid health premiums, and Dependent/Health FSA.
 The W‐2 also provides the Social Security Administration (SSA) with the necessary information so that employees’ earnings are properly credited.
 The SSA shares employees’ earnings and tax information with the Internal Revenue Service (IRS).

-Due to the transition to UCPath in 2020, most UCSF employees will receive two W-2 and two 1095-C forms for the 2020 tax year.
+Due to the transition to UCPath in 2020, most UCSF employees received two W-2 and two 1095-C forms for the 2020 tax year.

-- W-2 and 1095-C forms for earnings and benefits received before the UCPath transition will be available in At Your Service Online (AYSO).
+- W-2 and 1095-C forms for earnings and benefits received before the UCPath transition are available in At Your Service Online (AYSO).

-- W-2 forms for earnings received after the UCPath transition will be available in UCPath online.
+- W-2 forms for earnings received after the UCPath transition are available in UCPath online.

-- 1095-C forms for benefits received after the UCPath transition will not be available electronically in UCPath online.
-All forms will be mailed.
+- 1095-C forms for benefits received after the UCPath transition were not available electronically in UCPath online and were mailed.

 For 2019 and prior, W-2s for pay issued from PPS, UCSF's legacy payroll system, will continue to be available from AYSO for the periods required under applicable tax laws and UC contracts.